 I am a published author on the topic of dog behaviour, and you can find my book “Empowering Your Dog Through Choice” worldwide on Amazon.

 I am a member of the Association of INTODogs, The Pet Professional Guild, and am covered by the UK Dog Behaviour and Training Charter – meaning that I have been assessed by, and am supported by a reputable organisation.
 I am also a member of the International Companion Animal Network.

 Myth busting: dominance, pack hierarchy, needing to be the ‘alpha’ – all of that has been debunked by science!
 I only use methods led by the latest science, and therefore, at no point do aversive techniques appear in my support plans or behaviour modification training.
-I offer a caring approach based on mutual respect between dog and guardian, trust, and empathy.
+I offer a caring and reward-based approach based on mutual respect between dog and guardian, trust, and empathy.
 I do not use force, cause pain, or fear.
 My aim is to enhance the bond between dog and guardian (you’re a team, after all) to create a greater sense of fulfillment for everyone.